Snow in Australia: Incidence and variability

-Snowfall in Austrialia is highly variable according to the Australian Bureau of Meteorology.
+Snowfall in Australia is highly variable according to the Australian Bureau of Meteorology.
 For example in 1973 temperatures remained too warm for much snow, while 1981 saw deep snow followed by a winter almost too dry for snow in 1982.
 However, historically most other years saw abundant winter snow.
 The unpredictability of Australian snow conditions was again highlighted in 2006 when a severe drought and poor snow season gave way to a "White Christmas" in December (early summer): abundant snow falls in the alpine regions of New South Wales, Victoria and Tasmania and even a low-level snowfall on 25 December in the Dandenong Ranges, a low mountain range on Melbourne's eastern suburban fringe.